kjepo/camelog/README.md

 different zones, each controlled by an individual thermostat.

-There is one thermostat, next to the sofa in the downstairs living room, which has a dial which you can just turn to a desired temperature - no need to click, just turn the dial.
+There is one thermostat, next to the sofa in the downstairs living room, which has a dial which you can just turn to a desired temperature &mdash;
+no need to click, just turn the dial.

 [Thermostat manual](manuals/thermostat.pdf)